beeware/briefcase/docs/en/reference/platforms/windows/index.md

 ### `post_install_script`

+/// note | Only used for MSI packaging
+///

-A path, relative to the project root, to a Windows `.bat` file that will be executed after the installer content has been unpacked.
-Only used for MSI packaging.
+A path, relative to the project root, to a Windows `.bat` file that will be executed during installation, after the installer content has been unpacked.
+Its working directory will be the installed location.

 ### `pre_uninstall_script`

+/// note | Only used for MSI packaging
+///

-A path, relative to the project root, to a Windows `.bat` file that will be executed before the installed content is removed by uninstalling the app.
-Only used for MSI packaging.
+A path, relative to the project root, to a Windows `.bat` file that will be executed during uninstallation, before the installed content is removed.
+Its working directory will be the installed location.

 ### `system_installer`